Kevin C. A. Burke: Scientific work

 From 1953 to 1972, Burke held a series of teaching and research positions in geology, including a lecturer position at the University College of the Gold Coast (now the University of Ghana, 1953–1956) and a senior geologist position at the Atomic Energy Division of the British Geological Survey (1956–1961).
 While at the British Geological Survey, he worked in the east African rift and in South Korea.
 During that time he married his lifelong companion, Angela Marion Burke.
 From 1961 to 1965, Burke was the head of the Geology Department at the University of the West Indies in Kingston, Jamaica, and held a position of the head of the Geology Department at the University of Ibadan, Nigeria, from 1965 to 1972.

-A critical turn in Burke's career occurred in 1972–1973 when he became a visiting professor at the University of Toronto, Canada.
+A critical turn in Burke's career occurred in 1972–1973 when he became a visiting professor at Erindale College of the University of Toronto, Canada.
 There, he became a close associate of J. Tuzo Wilson, who at that time was one of the most prominent proponents of plate tectonics and studies of volcanic hotspots.
 During his time in Toronto with Wilson, Burke began a lifelong study of hotspots, rifting and mantle processes, which was enhanced by his previous field experiences in Africa and the Caribbean.

 In 1973, Burke was invited by John F. Dewey to join the faculty at the State University of New York at Albany, which had assembled a group of geoscientists interested in plate tectonics, hotspot studies, rifting, and field-based ophiolite studies.
 During his 10-year residence in Albany, Burke produced many seminal papers on continental rifting, hotspots, Caribbean tectonics, and the effects of continent-continent collision in Asia and other places.